 - Following the budget

-In our separate finances, joint budget example, it could work like this:
+In our separate finances, shared budget example, it could work like this:

 My paycheck and my partner’s paycheck would land in our individual checking accounts.
 We’d record the transaction in the account register, and the money would become available to budget.